-Funeral set for LA sheriff’s deputy shot in off-duty attack
+Deputy shot in off-duty attack remembered at LA funeral

-LOS ANGELES (AP) — A large turnout was expected Monday at the funeral of a Los Angeles County sheriff’s deputy shot in an off-duty attack at a fast-food restaurant by a man also suspected of killing a renowned Russian snowboarder an hour earlier.
+LOS ANGELES (AP) — A Los Angeles County sheriff’s deputy shot in an off-duty attack was remembered Monday as an inspiration to his family and colleagues for his positive attitude and devotion to public service.

-Deputy Joseph Solano will be memorialized Monday at the Cathedral of Our Lady of the Angels in downtown Los Angeles.
-Afterward a police procession will accompany his body to a cemetery for burial.
+Mourners including hundreds of law enforcement members packed the Cathedral of Our Lady of the Angels for the funeral of Deputy Joseph Solano.

-A Utah man, Rhett Nelson, has been charged with two counts of murder in the deaths of Solano and Dmitry Koltsov.
-His attorney, Jenn Bartick, declined to comment.
+A Utah man, Rhett Nelson, has been charged with two counts of murder in the ambush deaths just an hour apart of Solano and Dmitry Koltsov, a renowned Russian snowboarder.
 Nelson, who is being held without bail, has yet to enter a plea and is due back in court on July 22.
+His attorney, Jenn Bartick, has declined to comment.
 Police haven’t identified a motive for the seemingly random attacks June 10.

+“Joseph was a one of a kind man who took care of others before himself,” Solano’s longtime girlfriend Julianna Loza said during her eulogy.
+The couple had just purchased their dream house and Solano spent his free time compiling notes for his next home improvement project, she said.

+Despite his dangerous job, Solano inspired Loza by remaining upbeat and focusing on the positive things in his life, like his mother, son and stepdaughter, she said.

 Kolstov, 31, competed for years at Russian snowboarding championship meets and international competitions, the Los Angeles Times reported Monday.

-He was skateboarding with friends when a man drove up and shot Kolstov in the head without provocation, police said.

-Investigators say after shooting Kolstov, Nelson drove several miles east to suburban Alhambra and shot Solano while the off-duty deputy waited in line at a Jack in the Box restaurant.
+He was skateboarding with friends in downtown Los Angeles when a man drove up and shot him in the head without provocation, police said.
+After shooting Kolstov, Nelson drove several miles east to suburban Alhambra and shot Solano while the off-duty deputy waited in line at a Jack in the Box restaurant, investigators said.

-Authorities also said Nelson committed two armed robberies in Long Beach.

-Separately, police in San Diego County are investigating if Nelson robbed five convenience stores with a handgun.
+Authorities also suspect Nelson of committing two armed robberies in Long Beach.
+Separately, police in San Diego County say they suspect him in five armed convenience store robberies.

-Nelson’s family says he suffers from mental illness and an opiate addiction.
+Nelson’s family has said he suffers from mental illness and an opiate addiction.
 His family reported him missing last month when he left their Utah home with a firearm and said he wanted to “make it on his own or die,” according to St. George, Utah, police.
 His family told police they did not believe he was suicidal or a danger to others at the time.

 Solano, 50, died at a hospital two days after being shot.
-He was described as a devoted family man and consummate law enforcement professional.

-Friends of Koltsov have been scrambling to raise money to send his remains back to his family in Moscow, the Times said.
+Friends of Koltsov have been raising money to send his remains to his family in Moscow, the Times said.

 Koltsov first rode a skateboard at the age of 14 and quickly became integral to Moscow’s fledgling skate scene, according to a statement provided to the Times from his sister, Marfa Koltsova.
 He worked with some friends to create Limited Skate Division, a do-it-yourself skate park in Moscow modeled after a similar venue in Portland, Oregon, she said.

-Koltsov began competing in international snowboarding competitions in 2006, according to the International Ski Federation.
+Koltsov began competing in international snowboarding in 2006, according to the International Ski Federation.
 He placed third in the big air snowboarding competition at the 2010 Russian national championships.
 Two years later, he earned a silver medal during a halfpipe competition in Switzerland, according to the federation.

 He moved to Southern California in 2015 hoping to stay involved in the skate and snowboarding scenes without the pressures of trying to compete on a world stage, friends said.
 Since arriving, Koltsov had become something of an ambassador to other well-known Russian skaters and snowboarders visiting the area, said Kalil Hammouri, who lived with Koltsov for several years.